Rhetos/Rhetos.Samples.AspNet/README.md

 Run `./rhetos.exe dbupdate Rhetos.Samples.AspNet.dll` in the binary output folder.
 This runs database update operation in the context of specified host DLL (in our case, our sample application).

-## Inject Rhetos components into ASP.NET controllers
+## Use Rhetos components in ASP.NET controllers

 This example shows how to use Rhetos components when developing a custom controller.